 Plans only work if you do.

 Remember that while it’s important to stick to your plan, you should also make sure that you’re living in the present.
-Sacrifices must be made if you want to be financially independent, but you don’t have to sacrifice everything.
+Sacrifices must be made if you want to reach financial independence in Japan, but you don’t have to sacrifice everything.
 Reward yourself once in a while.
 Enjoy life now because you never know what tomorrow may hold- and save, a lot.